coredao-org/CoreDAO-Docs/docs/Node/validator/validator-election.md

 ## Overview

 Validators are a crucial part of the Core network.
-In addition to the fact that they handle transaction validation and block production, the validator election process is where all the components, i.e., DPoW, DPoS, and Non-Custodial Bitcoin Staking, of Satoshi Plus consensus come together.
-The Validator election process is a central feature of the Satoshi Plus consensus mechanism employed by Core blockchain.
+In addition to handling transaction validation and block production, the validator election process is where all the components — i.e., DPoW, DPoS, and Self-Custodial Bitcoin Staking — of the Satoshi Plus consensus come together.
+The Validator election process is a central feature of the Satoshi Plus consensus mechanism employed by the Core blockchain.
 This process ensures the integrity, security, and efficiency of the blockchain by electing Validators responsible for validating transactions and creating new blocks.

 ## Importance of Validator Election